charleskoffler/clprolf/docs/clprolf_insights.md

 We can call "horizontal" inheritance, an inheritance like the part of interface of a class, inherited with an "implements".
 So it extends the class, with a part of interface, and the class has to implement it.
 Finally, horizontal and vertical inheritance are quite the same, because vertical inheritance is just an "extension" of the class (or of the interface).
 It's just a question of perspective.
 So, when a class implementing an interface,  and "extends" a class that already implements this interface, the class does not need to write it.
 So in this case, the inheritance of the interface seems vertical, as usual inheritance.

 So, in this basic example of The Dog, in this example, the DogImpl implements the Animal interface in another class, although it was on the Dog contract.
 Thus, in clprolf, although "contracts" is about horizontal inheritance (as the "implements" of Java), it is equivalent perspectives.
-So the "nature" keyword and "extends", used for interfaces, whether we use or not the optional features, are equivalent.
+So the "nature" keyword and "extends", used for interfaces, whether we use or not the features, are equivalent.

 Here, the Dog and Animal interfaces are perfect for loose coupling, with polymorphism.
 And the implementations are usable directly too, if we prefer.